-The purpose of a Community Land Trust is to provide access to land and housing to people who might otherwise be denied access; to increase long-term community control of neighborhood resources; to empower residents through involvement and participation in the organization; and to preserve the affordability of housing permanently.
+The Community Land Trust model is designed to provide access to land and housing to people who might otherwise be denied access; to increase long-term community control of neighborhood resources; to empower residents through involvement and participation in the organization; and to preserve the affordability of housing permanently.

 Currently, there are over 7,000 community land trust homes nationwide.
 To learn more about the history of the Community Land Trusts and to find other community land trusts in the country visit www.cltnetwork.org.